rstudio/visual-markdown-editing/docs/index.md

 RStudio v1.4 includes an experimental visual markdown editing mode.
 R Markdown users that write longer-form documents often use tools like Typora (or even Google Docs) for composition.
 Visual editing mode provides an alternative that is seamlessly integrated with RStudio.
 Features of visual mode include:

--   Support for all of Pandoc markdown, including tables, footnotes, citations, divs/spans, definition lists, id/class attributes, LaTeX math, and inline TeX/HTML.
+-   Support for all of Pandoc markdown, including tables, footnotes, citations, divs/spans, definition lists, id/class attributes, equations, TeX, and HTML.

 -   Markdown expressions (e.g. `##`, `**bold**`, etc.) can be used within the visual editor for formatting.